Saturday, February 10, 2024

 17. Language of Time - Don't know why this song struck me as being "mathematical"; the groovy bassline in this, especially the song's resolution casts some very much needed light on Steve Rodby, one of their longterm staples.
 Straight ahead jazz for those who'd appreciate it.

 18. Across the Sky - This is a rather subdued song.
 Don't know what Lyle is playing on those keys, but it is dissonant enough to give this song a rather spooky feel.
 Note: watching the live version of this is impressive for just how much Pat was shredding through the song, forgoing his subdued playing on the album and just cutting loose.
+(I digress, another similarly amped up PMG song to listen to would be the live "Cathedral in a Suitcase").

 19. Proof - The PMG in the start of their last iteration.
 There are 3 solos in this song, but it takes flight when Lyle is allowed to soar on those keys.
 A special moment to look out for in the end is the interplay of Pat, Lyle, Cuong Vu accentuated by Antonio Sanchez's cymbal work.
 Never gets old.